-- Remove internal cotter pins and clevis pins and lift the ROPS into position. - Insert the clevis pins and secure with the internal cotter pins. - Tighten the hex screws against the ROPS, then tighten the hex jam locknuts.
+- Remove internal cotter pins and hitch pins and lift the ROPS into position. - Insert the hitch pins and secure with the internal cotter pins. - Tighten the clamp knobs against the ROPS.

 SAFETY INTERLOCK SYSTEM

 This tractor is equipped with a safety interlock system for the protection of the operator.
 If the interlock system should ever malfunction, do not operate the tractor.
 Contact your authorized Cub Cadet Dealer.
 The safety interlock system prevents the engine from cranking or starting unless the brake pedal is fully depressed, and the PTO is "OFF".